NORA-Surge: A storm surge hindcast for the Norwegian Sea, the North Sea and the Barents Sea: Summary and concluding remarks

 Due to the fact that the model setup used to produce the NORA-Surge hindcast does not have nesting values from an outer, preferably global, storm surge model, there is no response to the annual change in domain average surface pressure (i.e., only gradients in the surface pressure produce changes in water level).
 This is evident in Figure \ref{fig:time_cover_diff_obs_mod} when considering the difference between model and observations: There is a consistent annual variation in the difference.
 This is particularly evident when examining the Norwegian, Swedish and Danish stations.
 Moreover, there is no tidal forcing in the hindcast, resulting in the absence of non-linear interaction between tide and surge, so-called tide-surge interactions.
 This could explain some of the errors seen in the regions of both large tidal and storm surge amplitudes in the southern part of the North Sea (e.g. the Xaver case study in Section \ref{sec:2013_xaver}).

-We acknowledge that the present hindcast, even when shown to possess realistic properties, could be improved in the future.
+The hindcast generally validates well against a broad range of water level measurements in the North Sea.
+However, despite mostly capturing the range and also upper percentiles, a number of improvements can be made.
 As has been mentioned, increased horizontal resolution with more detailed bottom bathymetry and a more realistic coastline, would likely reduce some errors in the hindcast.
-In addition, the inclusion of tides should be considered to improve the quality, especially in regions with large tidal amplitudes and shallow water depths.
+In addition, the inclusion of tides should be considered to improve the quality in regions with large tidal amplitudes and shallow water depths where surge-tide interaction is expected to be important.
+In very shallow areas, wave setup can also add to the water level in storm conditions \citep{stockdon06,melet18}.
 Finally, we expect the atmospheric forcing in the storm surge model could be improved by including wave effects in the atmospheric momentum fluxes \citep{staneva17, bonaduce20seastate}.

-For users utilizing the hindcast dataset, we encourage to subtract the hindcast mean storm surge water level for each grid point from the data before use, as we have done.
+For users of the hindcast dataset, we encourage to subtract the hindcast mean storm surge water level for each grid point from the data before use, as we have done.
 Additionally, various methods for correction could be explored and applied to the hindcast dataset to further improve the quality.
 But this was not within the scope of the present work.